Miss America 2022: The best, worst and weirdest moments from the first streaming-only competition

 Broyles, a 20-year-old student at Arizona State University who sang “Let Me Be Your Star” from “Smash” during the talent portion, already picked up a win in a preliminary competition, receiving a prize for her social impact initiative supporting the Special Olympics.
 But she really impressed the judges — all former Miss America winners — during the interview segments.
 Debbye Turner Bell, Miss America 1990, mentioned that in a pre-interview, Broyles said it’s important to be vulnerable and transparent on social media.
 So how does she do that without oversharing?

 “One thing that I’ve really tried to do, especially as Miss Alaska, is show people that I’m real.
 I have flaws.
-I have ADHD, I have dermatillomania, which is a form of OCD," Broyles said, referring to the the chronic skin-picking disorder.
-“I’ve struggled with all of those things, and because of that, I am a better person."
+I have ADHD, I have dermatillomania, which is a form of OCD,” Broyles said, referring to the chronic skin-picking disorder.
+“I’ve struggled with all of those things, and because of that, I am a better person.”

 Broyles added that she hit “rock bottom” during the pandemic when she was isolated in her college dorm, and that’s when she received her diagnoses for both attention-deficit/hyperactivity disorder and dermatillomania.
 “I finally got everything figured out, and that was an incredibly important moment for me.
 I think that a lot of people don’t recognize that their low points are what are going to propel them to their future,” Broyles said, to huge cheers from the audience.